rusdes/video-timestamp-and-summary-generator/README.md

 superframe cuts for the summary and the second for the timestamps in the videos.
 Next, InceptionV3 is used as a preprocessing layer.
-A tf.keras model is generated where the output layer is the last convolutional layer in the InceptionV3 ar- chitecture.
+A tf.keras model is generated where the output layer is the last convolutional layer in the InceptionV3 architecture.
 CNN encoder and a RNN decoder is used for the entire model.

 Presented at [2022 Asian Conference on Innovation in Technology (ASIANCON)](https://ieeexplore.ieee.org/xpl/conhome/9908521/proceeding)